sourcesync/gemini_workshop/README.md

 The workshop is composed of the following parts:
 1. Exploring The RadioML Dataset
-2. Training A Deep Learning-based Signal Vectorizer
+2. Training A Deep Learning-based RF Signal Vectorizer
-3. Implementing KNN-based Similarity Search For Signal Classification On Gemini
+3. Implementing KNN-based Similarity Search For RF Signal Identification Using Gemini

 The following instructions will detail how to install and run the workshop components.